Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Theory

 where $P_{\ell} (cos(\theta))$ are Legendre functions and satisfy the orthogonality relation

 and then

-where the transmission coefficient ($T_\ell$) is given by
+where the transmission coefficient ($T_{i,\ell}$) is given by

 Thus, for a given shape the depths of the DN and F imaginary potentials may be fixed by fitting the corresponding cross section data if these are available, although the strength of the fusion imaginary potential is usually held fixed.
-In practice, the strength of the DN imaginary potential is usually fixed by fitting the elastic scattering data and is the only adjustable parameter of the present model.
+In practice, the strengths of the real and imaginary parts of the DN potential are usually fixed by fitting the elastic scattering data and these are the only adjustable parameters of the present model.